tfsec/tfsec.github.io/_docs/azure/AZU028.md

 ---
-title: azure-appservice-enforce-https - Ensure the Function App can only be accessed via HTTPS.
+title: Ensure the Function App can only be accessed via HTTPS.
 The default is false.
+shortcode: azure-appservice-enforce-https
+legacy: AZU028
 summary: Ensure the Function App can only be accessed via HTTPS.
 The default is false.
 resources: [azurerm_function_app]
-permalink: /docs/azure/azure-appservice-enforce-https/
+permalink: /docs/azure/appservice/enforce-https/
+redirect_from:
+  - /docs/azure/AZU028/
 ---

 ### Explanation